DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 ## Prerequisites

-* In your IDE as native Java dependency: Install at least Java 8 and Maven
+* In your IDE as native Java dependency: Install at least Java 17 and Maven
 * In our sandbox: Working Docker environment
+* Till and including version 7.5.1: Legacy verion Java 8
 * In your IDE as .NET legacy version: IKVM libraries imported in your project and a working .NET 4.X Framework.

 ---